The Earnslaw Burn Track is a 26 – 27km out and back hike with the highlight being able to get up close to Earnslaw Glacier.

 4. My Earnslaw Burn Experience

-Earnslaw Burn Track Distance3: I have the track measured at 13.3km to the bottom of the glacier on Strava making for a 26.6km return trip (plus the walking you do around the glacier).
+I have the track measured at 13.3km to the bottom of the glacier on Strava making for a 26.6km return trip (plus the walking you do around the glacier).
+Each time I do the track I get close to that number.

-Hike Duration5: The DOC website states that it’s a 4-6 hour tramp one way.
+The DOC website states that it’s a 4-6 hour tramp one way.
 While that seems like a long time for 13.3km, it’s definitely technical.
 Having talked to a few people who have done the track, a couple of them took 6 hours to get to their campsite for the night.
+The sign at the entrance states 8 to 12 hours as a day hike…I think this is a fair judgement to be on the safe side.

 The map above is the GPX file from the Strava recording overlaid on a topo map.

 The Earnslaw Burn Track isn’t on maps.me at the time of writing, and given there’s no reception in the valley it’s a good idea to at least study the terrain/map before you go.
-You can download a topo map app too, I use this one (free) from the Google Play store.
+This app (free) is my favourite topo map app.

 That said I doubt you’d be able to get lost on the track in summer.
 It’s a marked track through the forest, but does get confusing at times when the track splits off or there’s a chunk of tricky terrain., but you get the idea of where you’re going early on.